thebaldgeek/thebaldgeek.github.io/notable_flights.md

 thebaldgeek comments in lowercase, ACARS in upper.

+Note that a lot of system pings and ACARS that TBG does not fully understand are skipped over.
+There are around 300 ACARS from this part of the flight, so we are just looking at a human high level overview to give a feel for how ACARS can in real time fill out the details of the flight.

 We pick up the flight as they passed the last VHF ACARS receiver over Tasmania and the aircraft switched to satcom.

 "time": "2024-12-25T00:35:50.033Z",